|

 mandate or support.

-Instead of leading the world into a new era of affordable, high-speed
+Not quite network Instead of leading the world into a new era of affordable, high-speed

 digital communications, customers and competitors of Telecom have had to

+fight for every increment in bandwidth and every drop in price.
 Closed ISDN trials were planned from 1987 and it was expected that by

 1990 a narrowband digital network would be commercially available, enabling